(Int->)n([]ne)->...

 returns the final state and the resulting value.
 The type of the

-only non-trivial part is the interpretation of Bind, due to the
+only non-trivial part is the interpretation of Bind

 polymorphism of the monadic bind operation.
 We use an auxiliary class